Understanding Texas State Jail Felony Laws

 Fighting Back After a State Jail Arrest

-If you’ve been arrested and are facing felony charges, the ideal situation is always to have charges dropped.
+If you’ve been arrested and are facing felony charges, like a DWI charge, the ideal situation is always to have charges dropped.
 In other circumstances, however, getting your charges reduced to state jail felonies can also be a win.

-State jails are generally reserved for lower level felony offenders, which means you would separate from the potentially more violent population at a prison.
+State jails are generally reserved for lower-level felony offenders, which means you would be separated from the potentially more violent population at a prison.

-Finally, state jails also have higher levels of resources and programs to offer its inmates compared to prisons.
+Finally, state jails also have higher levels of resources and programs to offer their inmates compared to prisons.

 If you’ve been arrested, an experienced attorney can help you secure the best outcome possible depending on the facts of your case.